savonet/blog/_posts/2025-09-02-shared-encoders.md

 This means that you should now be able to encode once and pass the result to different outputs.

-For instance, you can now encode once in all the audio format that you want to use and send the output to both icecast and HLS without having to do multiple encodings.
+For instance, you can now encode once in all the audio formats that you want to use and send the output to both Icecast and HLS without having to do multiple encodings.

 Here's how this works: